-International Students (and their families) receive special assistance through the Office for International Students and Scholars (ISS), 103 Center for International Programs, 353-1720.
-ISS provides advising and support on academic, personal, immigration, health insurance, and financial matters.
-It conducts cross-cultural educational programs and orientations for international students and utilizes the expertise of ISS staff to help MSU students and faculty learn about other countries and cultures.
+International Students (and their families) receive special assistance through the Office for International Students and Scholars (OISS), 103 Center for International Programs, 353-1720.
+OISS provides advising and support on academic, personal, immigration, health insurance, and financial matters.
+It conducts cross-cultural educational programs and orientation activities for international students and utilizes the expertise of OISS staff to help MSU students and faculty learn about other countries and cultures.
 In addition, the Sponsored Student Program provides special assistance to students and their sponsors, and the Community Volunteers for International Programs (CVIP) provide support services to families of international students and scholars.

-Handicapper Students may receive assistance and information from the Office of Programs for Handicapper Students (OPHS), 120 Bessey Hall, 353-9642 (voice/TTY).
-The OPHS is an advocate for the inclusion of handicapper students into the total Michigan State University experience.
+Students with Disabilities may receive assistance and information from the Office of Programs for Handicapper Students (OPHS), 120 Bessey Hall, 353-9642 (voice/TTY).
+The OPHS is an advocate for the inclusion of students with disabilities into the total MSU experience.